wes06/Drift-A-Part/readme.md

 	 - XYZ Acceleration noise data is imported into python
 	 - XYZ Acceleration is integrated into XYZ speed
 	 - XYZ Speed is integrated into XYZ positions
-	 - XYZ positions are converted into Spherical positions
+	 - XYZ positions are converted into Spherical coordinates
 	 - Radius from spherical coordinates are changed into log scale
 	 - Log Spherical positions are transformed into XYZ positions
 	 - A CSV point cloud is exported

+#### Python next steps:
+	 - Automate the division of a large dataset into smaller CSVs, i.e.:
+	 	Import 1 million data points and generate 100 Shapes with 10k points each.
+	 - Bypass the SD card and receive the acceleration readings directly from MCU
+	 - Output directly into GH instead of into a CSV. (or automate the importation of CSVs in GH)

 ### FIRMWARE